 g.
 An umpire whose ejection is recognized as Best Ejection of the Year (min.
 0 / max.
 2 ejections) will receive 1 point.

 a.
-Case play guidelines may vary from case play to case play; therefore, guidelines listed within each case play shall take precedence over the guidelines listed in Rule 4-5.
+Case play guidelines may vary from case play to case play; therefore, guidelines listed within each case play, if present, shall take precedence over the guidelines listed in this Section.

 b.
 Case plays shall remain open to UEFL members for no less than 48 hours (2 days) so that adequate time is given for UEFL members to provide responses in the form of a comment/reply to the “Case Play: __” post.

 c.
-Members requesting to receive credit for their responses must clearly convey their identity so that they may be credited with points, if applicable.
+Members requesting to receive credit for their responses must clearly convey their identity so that they may be credited, if applicable.
 This is the sole responsibility of the user replying to the case play post.

 d.
 In the interest of fairness, all responses may, at sole discretion of the Commissioner, remain in moderation (screened or invisible) until the submission period has closed.
 Case plays will be worth a maximum of however many points are specified in the “Case Play: __” post.

 e.
-Unless otherwise specified, all questions ("a", "b", etc.) of a Case Play are worth one point each.
+Unless otherwise specified, as in Article d, all questions ("a", "b", etc.) of a Case Play are worth one point each.

 a.
 In the case of a numerical prop, points (the number of which shall be specified) are awarded to the member or members who provide the correct response, or, if no correct response is given, the numerical response closest to the correct response.